BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ## How validation works

 Validation is divided into two main categories: blueprint validation and settings validation.
 Blueprint validation ensures that the blueprint JSON file is correctly formatted and adheres to the MCM schema.
-Settings validation, on the other hand, ensures that the actual, stored settings values are valid and respect the constraints defined in the blueprint.
+Settings validation, on the other hand, ensures that the actual or to-be-stored settings values are valid and respect the constraints defined in the blueprint.

 MCM performs validation checks when: